Easy Christmas Cake Recipe

 This is a recipe I have adapted from the Nigella Christmas book.

-The Best Christmas Cake Ever – Ingredients
+Easy Christmas Cake Recipe – Ingredients

 - 350g Raisins